neurofeedback vs tms

 -Neurofeedback for Depression

-There are insufficient clinical trials to substantiate the efficacy of neurofeedback for depression compared to TMS therapy for depression.
-When looking at neurofeedback vs. TMS for depression, some studies have indicated that there is promise, but the underlying mechanism remains unclear.
-There are inappropriate control conditions for the studies, and it’s often used as a supplement but not as a complete replacement.
+There are insufficient clinical trials to substantiate the efficacy of neurofeedback for depression compared to TMS therapy.
+While some studies indicate promise, the underlying mechanism remains unclear.
+There are often inappropriate control conditions in the studies, and neurofeedback is typically used as a supplement, not as a complete replacement.

 -TMS Therapy for Depression